Why healthy breathing is vital for deep, restorative sleep

 The science of healthy sleep

-With each breath you take, you replenish and renew what was depleted, thanks to fresh oxygen intake.
-During sleep, you need to be breathing well enough to ensure your blood is adequately saturated with oxygen; quality breathing while you sleep provides cells and tissues with a sufficient amount of oxygen to function properly.
+With each breath, you replenish and renew what was depleted, thanks to fresh oxygen intake.
+During sleep, you need to be breathing well enough to ensure your blood is adequately saturated with oxygen.
+Quality breathing while you sleep provides cells and tissues with a sufficient amount of oxygen to function properly.

-We all require oxygen not just to survive but to thrive.
-If your sleep health isn’t as good as it could be, the effects go far beyond a matter of just feeling tired.
+If your sleep health isn’t as good as it could be, the effects of depleted oxygen levels go far beyond a matter of just feeling tired.
 Every organ, tissue, and cell in the human body requires a steady supply of oxygen to work at their optimal capacity.
 If this isn’t happening, you can feel tired, get sick, or act irritable.

 When oxygen gets disrupted